eea/eionet.uns/README.txt

    appropriate for your environment.
 You will find meanings of every property from inside the file as comments.

-4. Create UNS database and database user in MySql matching the values in local.properties
+4. Create UNS database and database user in MySql matching the values in local.properties.

 mysql>create database uns;
 mysql>CREATE USER 'unsuser'@'localhost' IDENTIFIED BY 'password-here';